Efford: Clarke

 William Clarke (d. pre-1822) of Plymouth purchased Efford in 1784, and his grandchildren were the owners in 1810.
 The owner in 1822 was Irwin Clarke, when the manor house of Great Efford was let to a farmer and an adjoining cottage was occasionally inhabited by the Clarke family.
 Little Efford was then the property of Mrs. Culme, and in the occupation of Edward Williams.
 An "Abstract of title of the trustees under the will of William Clark to the manor of Efford, Eggbuckland" dated 1867 survives in the Plymouth and West Devon Record Office.

 19th century

 Historically the area around Efford had military importance.
 Efford Fort (at 50°23′26″N 4°5′32″W) was one of the ring of Victorian Palmerston's Follies built to provide defence from risk of French invasion.

 20th century

 The area was heavily occupied by the American army during the preparations for D-Day.
 This is memorialised by the naming of a part of Efford as Little America, where an estate of American-supplied pre-fabricated houses was built from 1945 onwards.
 Streets there were given names such as California Gardens, Oregon Way, etc. These names were retained when the estate was demolished and replaced by modern houses in the 1970s.

+In the late 20th century the manor house of Little Efford and the adjoining cottages were sold to the Traynor Family of Plymouth who converted the house into apartments.